pesto-students/exercise-day-12/README.md

 ## Quiz

-Answer these questions after doing the exercises:
+Answer these questions after doing the React exercises:

 1) What is the name of the class that we extend to create components class?